+In the beginning of the Disko bay gillnet survey time series commercial landed Greenland halibut were larger in the area and fish smaller than 55 cm were regarded prefishery recruits.
+However, in the recent decade smaller and smaller Greenland halibut have been landed and nowadays the fishery targets Greenland halibut as small as 40 cm.
+Therefore the gillnet survey is increasingly surveying both recruits but also partly the fished stock.
+The fishery may therefore directly be impacting the gillnet survey indices.
 Trawl calibration experiments indicated that the difference in catchability between the gears was length dependant for Greenland halibut and was at equilibrium at lengths around 12 cm, but twice as high at 40 cm.
 Since the abundance is highly driven by 1 year old recruits (15 cm) which normally constitute 80-90% of the abundance in the survey, there is little impact the abundance index whether calibrating or not.
 This is not true for the biomass where calibrating has a higher impact on the indices.
 However since the calibration experiments revealed an almost 1:1 relationship between the most abundant individuals, but a stronger difference individuals that must have been rare in the experiments, this could also imply that the catchability difference between the trawls are overestimated.
-Likewise the fact that indices prior to and non-calibrated indices after the gearchange are at the same level for Greenland halibut (but also other species) also indicate that the effect on the gearchange on the indices overestimated.
+Likewise the fact that indices prior to and non-calibrated indices after the gearchange are at the same level for Greenland halibut (but also other species) indicate that the effect of the gearchange on the indices may be overestimated.

 The correlation between the abundance of Greenland halibut larger than 35 cm in the trawl survey and the NPUE indices from the gillnet survey, provides an increased credibility in the survey indices of both surveys.
 The surveys generally occur separated by a month or less and in the same overall areas at the same depth intervals.
 The trawl survey covers most of the bay and relies on randomly distributed stations, whereas the gillnet survey relies on fixed stations.
 The correlation between the surveys could be caused by an evenly distributed stock with a high overlap in size selectivity of the two very different gears in relation to the present length distribution of the stock.
 Still both surveys show inter-annual variation which could be due to shifts in the distribution of the stock in and out of areas that are not covered by the surveys.
 It seems unlikely that the years with large changes in the indices, indicate a proportional change in the total biomass of the stock.
-Therefore the surveys should only be interpreted as indices and indicators of the overall development of the stock.
+Therefore, the surveys should only be interpreted as indices only and indicators of the overall development of the stock.